IxDA/interaction18/content/venues/opening/_index.md

 Built on the last piece of land where the rivers Rhône and Saône meet, the museum is the perfect location to open Interaction18.

-Musée des Confluences was designed by Dutch architects [Coop Himmelb(l)au](https://www.archdaily.com/585697/musee-des-confluences-coop-himmelb-l-au).
+Musée des Confluences was designed by the Austrian architecture agency [Coop Himmelb(l)au](https://www.archdaily.com/585697/musee-des-confluences-coop-himmelb-l-au).
 Its entrance is a “crystal”, a space of glass and structural beams containing the “gravity well”, a vortex in its center.
 From here, you will have access to the “cloud”, the central exhibition space.

 IMG